projectbarbel/barbelhisto-core/README.md

 |25b5e11c-70ce-4fc5-9b7a-ff9dd92d0dd2    |2019-02-18     |2019-02-28      |ACTIVE  |SYSTEM               |2019-02-18T11:57:24.738+01:00[Europe/Berlin] |NOBODY               |2199-12-31T23:59:00Z                         |EffectivePeriod [from=2019-02- |
 |6fc067c7-57bc-4b69-9238-e19bd2269e0b    |2019-02-28     |999999999-12-31 |ACTIVE  |SYSTEM               |2019-02-18T11:57:24.738+01:00[Europe/Berlin] |NOBODY               |2199-12-31T23:59:00Z                         |EffectivePeriod [from=2019-02- |
 ```
-When you want to see the journal that was active **before** you've made that second change, you just receive that journal by using `BarbelHisto`s timeshift function:
+When you want to see the journal that was active **before** you've made that second change on February 18th (see CreatedAt), you just receive that journal by using `BarbelHisto`s timeshift function:
 ```java
 DocumentJournal journal = core.timeshift("somePersonelNumber", LocalDate.of(2019,2,17)); // yesterday in our scenarion was 2019, Febuary 17th
 ```